PT-020 and a Broken Bulkhead Connector

 adapter?
 If so, you are in good company.
 The pins are very fragile and easily

 damaged.
-Michael does state this in the documentation he provides with his solution.
+Michael does state this in the documentation he provides with his

 Now the good news - only 3 of the pins are actually used.
-The other 2 are redundant.
+The other 2 are

-worries as they aren't used!
+then you've no worries as they aren't used!

 I've broken either the 5,10 or 12 o'clock pin, what else can I do?